 Baron Carlo Marochetti (1805-1867).
 Bust of Prince Albert, circa 1850.
 Chased bronze.
 H: 14 ½” $8,000

 In centuries past, a few lucky artists were ennobled after mastering their craft and achieving renown, but Baron Marochetti was born into the noblility before proving his mettle as a sculptor.
 After study and apprenticeships in Rome, he moved to Paris where he was honored with the patronage and friendship of King Louis-Philippe.
 When that king fled to England at the outbreak of the 1848 Revolution, he took his court sculptor with him.
 There, Queen Victoria noted in her diary that Marochetti was “very agreeable, pleasant and gentlemanlike.”
 And when the famously laconic monarch pronounced the bust he modeled after Albert, her beloved husband and prince consort, “extremely successful,” he commissioned a marble version as a gift to his wife.
 Capitalizing on its immediate renown, Marochetti created this signed bronze, which confirmed the sculptor’s mastery and celebrated the sitter’s good looks.
 It also delights the contemporary eye with its madcap juxtaposition of Victorian facial hair and an ancient Roman off-the-shoulder toga.

 Hispanic, late 17th century.
 Portrait of a Noblewoman, circa 1700.
 Oil on canvas in a later giltwood frame.
 37 “ x 28 ¾” $8,000

 The elaborate coiffure, sumptuous dress, pearl collar, and jeweled necklace speak to the sitter’s wealth, as the coat of arms does to her exalted station.
 At first sight we assumed the painting was Spanish, but after consideration we’ve come to wonder if it might be South American.
 In that case, the sitter would be have descended from a Spanish or Portuguese family that found itself on another continent.
 In any case, the painting itself was quite likely from a series of “court beauties,” aristocratic women whose likenesses were painted and hung in galleries that were devoted to their charms.
 Over the centuries, as fashions changed and fortunes declined, these galleries were dismantled and their beauties sold off.
-Ours was originally octagonal in shape, and, at various points in its history, supplemented with corners, framed as a rectangle, and dispatched to the New World.
+Our painting was originally octagonal in shape, and, at some point in its history, supplemented with corners, and framed as a rectangle.